Read some inspirational quotes!

 Dr. Barbara Marx Hubbard

 author, public speaker, social innovator and President of the Foundation for Conscious Evolution.
-She is also a member of our Advisory Board.
+She was also a member of our Advisory Board until her death.

 Admiral David E. Jeremiah